-Join Tim Grey for an in-depth discussion in this video Creating a mask based on luminosity, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Creating a mask based on luminosity, part of Photoshop: Creating Composites (2012).

 For some images, the thing which separates the object you want to isolate …from the rest of the photo is luminance or overall brightness values. …For this photo for example, if I wanted to separate the egret from its background,. …It looks like brightness values would be a good way to isolate the subject. …The egret is brighter than its background. …And so, let's take the look at a technique where we can use the luminance …values in a photo to create a Layer Mask.
 I'm going to start off by creating a copy of …my Background Image Layer.
 I'll go ahead and drag the thumbnail for …my Background Image Layer down to the Create New Layer button, the blank sheet …of paper icon at the bottom of the Layers panel.…